 Whether it is a quick break pacing the streets of a new city, a week spent horizontal on the beach or a longer adventure, traveling without an environmental footprint is nearly impossible.
-And it isn’t just the trek you make to get to your final destination: while taking transportation will create high levels of planet-damaging carbon emissions, your on-the-go impact is likely to be greater too.
+And it is not just the trek you make to get to your final destination: While taking transportation will create high levels of planet-damaging carbon emissions, your on-the-go impact is likely to be greater too.

 But there are changes you can make to reduce your impact.
 From picking eco hotels and offsetting your emissions, to traveling slower and packing zero-waste solutions, here is how to travel with your conscience intact.

 View this post on Instagram

 Making a difference, one glass bottle at a time!
 The installation of water bottling plants at our lodges and camps in Botswana has eliminated the need for single-use plastic water bottles, and we now only use re-usable glass bottles in the Okavango Delta. #thankfulthursday #xaranna #seewhatliesbeyond #andbeyondimpact #leavealegacy #careoftheland #conservation #makeadifference #reusable #plasticfree #zerowaste #lowimpactmovement #yayforearth

 A post shared by andBeyond Xaranna (@andbeyondxaranna) on

 When searching for a tour operator, choose companies with an eco-minded ethos.
 Sorting one from the other can feel overwhelming, so make sure the company you are using has a responsible or sustainable travel policy in place.
 “The most important thing to look for is transparency, with most reputable travel companies quite happy to provide additional information when asked.
 Travelers who feel unsure about the credentials of the company that they are traveling with can ask for examples of its conservation and community initiatives, which should be clearly stated and have formal goals and objectives that can be easily measured,” says Joss Kent, CEO of sustainable travel company andBeyond.